Savory With Soul

 • Drain and rinse beans.

-• Add beans, ham bone, celery, carrot, onion, black pepper, broth, water, and parsley to crock pot.
+• Add beans, ham hock or ham bone, celery, carrot, onion, black pepper, broth, water, and parsley to crock pot.
 Turn on high.

 Nutrition